 - 2 thermometers – one for the lye and one for the oil

-- soap mold – this can be as simple as a shoe box lined with plastic, a plastic tray with sides, or a plastic shoe box
+- soap mold – this can be as simple as a shoe box lined with plastic or parchment paper, a plastic tray with sides, or a plastic shoe box

 - rubber gloves – wear these the entire time

 - a blanket to insulate the cooling soap